 Cart 0

-Mahnaz Collection is New York City’s trusted gallery for collectors of original+ influential jewelry made by visionary designers, artists, and gold + silversmiths from the 1950s onwards.
+Mahnaz Collection - New York City’s trusted gallery for original+ influential modern vintage and contemporary jewelry collections by designers, artists, and gold/silversmiths, made mostly since the 1960s.

 We develop authentic, inspired jewelry collections through a knowledgeable, cultured lens.
 The jewelry, mainly from North and South America, Europe, Britain, and the Nordic Countries, carries the ideas and stories of the finest designers and artists.
-It recovers those of lost masters and underappreciated Indigenous artist jewelers while respecting their cultural boundaries.
+It recovers those of lost or once-known jewelers and underappreciated Indigenous artist jewelers while respecting their cultural boundaries.

 Mahnaz Collection is known for

-Finely crafted, signed, bold vintage design classics from high houses and independent jewelers.
+Finely crafted, signed, vintage design classics from high houses and independent jewelers.

 Jewelry made by pioneering women artists and designers.

-A gallery space which hosts exhibitions, artists’s talks, and provides access to books, original jewelry drawings, and catalogs.
+A welcoming gallery space that hosts exhibitions, artists’s talks, and a library of books, original jewelry drawings, and catalogs.

 Curious?

-Contact us today for a unique Madison Avenue Gallery jewelry experience; sign up for our Newsletter; or make a Zoom appointment to “try on” jewels you desire.
-Chat with us about everything from the provenance of a jewel to a change of clasp.
+Contact us today for a unique Madison Avenue Gallery jewelry experience, sign up for our Newsletter, or make a Zoom appointment to “try on” the jewels you desire.

 Email: studio@mahnazcollection.com